Ordering an album with third-p

 How to order albums designed with third-party software

-Also, you’ll still need to specify the album details, upload the layout files and place your order in Workspace.
+2. You’ll need to specify the album details, upload the layout files and place your order in Workspace.
 Follow the links below to learn how.
 Please allow time for production and delivery.
 Orders go into our system once they have been confirmed and paid for.

 Important design tips - please read carefully!